colinaut/action-form/README.md

 - [x] Automatically add af-error elements to form unless they exist already
 - [x] Add ability to grab values from localStorage data-get-ls="lsname" which can be used on hidden input fields
 - [x] Add ability to set/get values from localStorage so that you can return to the form and retain the value
-- [ ] convert to use style.display="none" instead of hidden att
+- [x] convert to use style.display="none" instead of hidden att
 - [x] Add reset functionality for clearing localStorage; also should clear on submit
-- [ ] Add reactive data for form elements values
+- [x] Review stepIndex and shownStepIndex to see if there is a cleaner way to handle this
-- [ ] hide type="hidden" from preview
+- [x] Add reactive data for form elements values
 - [ ] Make sure that resetting the form also hides all error messages
-- [ ] Need to test submitting the form and triggering errors
+- [x] Need to test submitting the form and triggering errors
 - [ ] QA all of it
 - [ ] Clean up and DRY code
 - [ ] QA Again